-Recently, a client flew me out for a weekend of sun and relaxation.
-After our we said our warm goodbyes, I realized I needed to pack quickly if I was going to make my flight.
-As usual, I managed to fit everything into my weekender duffle.
-The bottom compartment—the one technically meant for shoes—became home to my… more intimate inventory.
-I zipped it shut and rushed out the door.
+A client had flown me out for a little getaway.
+After warm goodbyes, I packed quickly to make my flight.
+As usual, everything fit into my weekender duffle.
+The bottom compartment, the one technically meant for shoes, became home to my more intimate inventory.
+Zipped it shut.
+Rushed out the door.

 Rushing is never a good idea for me.
 But everything was fine.
 Completely fine.
 Right?

-When my boarding group was called, I slung the bag over my shoulder and made my way to the line, half-watching my pets on the camera back home, still riding the high of the weekend while mentally preparing to return to reality.
+When my boarding group was called, I slung the bag over my shoulder and joined the line, half-watching my pets on the camera back home, still riding the high of the weekend while mentally preparing for reality.

-The bottom compartment brushed against my leg, hanging open, clinging by a single stubborn tooth of the zipper.
-I looked down just in time to see a bottle of massage oil rolling a good ten feet away.
-My bra landed perfectly—of course—on someone’s boot, while a toy bounced off in the opposite direction.
+The bottom compartment had blown open, hanging on by a single stubborn tooth of the zipper.
+I looked down just in time to watch a bottle of massage oil roll a good ten feet away.
+My bra landed perfectly on someone’s boot.
+A sparkly toy bounced off in the opposite direction.

 It all happened in seconds.

-Before I could react, he turned around and dropped to his knees, already reaching for what had scattered.
-Without a word, he began gathering everything—actually crawling a bit to retrieve the items that had rolled farther out.
-A complete stranger, on his knees, calmly collecting my most personal belongings like this was an everyday occurrence.
+He turned around and dropped to his knees without a word, already reaching for what had scattered.
+He even crawled a little to retrieve the items that had rolled furthest.
+A complete stranger, on his knees, calmly collecting my most personal belongings like it was the most normal thing in the world.

 And all I could think was: I do like a man on his knees.

-He stood, handed me a handful of pink lace with a perfectly straight face, and said, “Let me guess your favorite color.”
+He stood, handed me a fistful of pink lace with a perfectly straight face, and said, “Let me guess your favorite color.”

 He chuckled.
-I couldn’t help but laugh.
-What had been mortifying a moment ago shifted into something almost… absurd.
+I laughed.
+What had been mortifying a moment ago shifted into something almost absurd.

 It’s safe to say I won’t forget that day.